Foxhole (band)

 Foxhole is a post-rock band from Bowling Green, Kentucky.
 Founded in November 2000 on the campus of Western Kentucky University, the group was heavily influenced by other Kentucky-linked bands such as Slint and June of 44.
-Foxhole has released three albums on Philadelphia's Burnt Toast Vinyl label and in December of 2018 their latest LP, Well Kept Thing, was Grammy-nominated for "Best Recording Package."
+Foxhole has released three albums on Philadelphia's Burnt Toast Vinyl label and in December 2018 their latest LP, Well Kept Thing, was Grammy-nominated for "Best Recording Package."

 About

 The band initially focused on melding experimental sounds with melody.
 A staple of early performances was a fully improvised song (designated "X") randomly inserted into the set list, and which often featured several homemade instruments, including the "juggophone", "shatterophone", "topophone", and "pyrophone", which utilized the sounds of beating water jugs, breaking bottles, clinking pot tops, and micing fireworks, respectively.
 They also made frequent use of the sounds of a signal generator.
 Gradually, Foxhole integrated slightly more traditional song structures and held to typical instruments, dispensing mostly with the use of gimmick instrumentation.
 Songs typically featured a gradual build in intensity, and featured rare and unaugmented vocals.

 2002 brought EP1, the debut Foxhole release.
 500 CDs were pressed and packaged in hand-stitched canvas and embossed cardstock.
 That summer, the band embarked on a two-week tour across the Eastern half of the United States.
 In spring 2003 Foxhole released a second EP, EP2:X, a compilation of "X" improvisations recorded mostly during the previous summer's tour.
 It too was hand packaged and screenprinted.

 As Foxhole continued to change musically, the lineup also changed.
 Founding member Nathan McBroom left the band in December 2003; 2004 brought on a partnership with Selah Records, from Lansing, MI.
-Selah funded the release of the Foxhole's first full length.
+Selah funded the release of the Foxhole's first full-length.
 Recorded by Greg at the church which doubled as the band's rehearsal space, We The Wintering Tree was a monumental undertaking for the band.
 Tim Bushong of T-Bush Record Plant mixed the album, and it was mastered at John Golden Mastering.
 1000 copies of We the Wintering Tree were released in late 2004 and packaged in letterpress-printed white cardstock.
 Shortly after the album's release, Matt Wilson left the band, also on good terms.
 Alex O'Nan, drummer for Louisville "math-rock" band, Of Asaph, filled in for several shows, as did Adam Tanaka, formerly of the hardcore band With Blood Comes Beauty.
 In January 2005 the band found a permanent replacement in Jason Torrence, drummer for Nashville Americana act God's Lonely Man.